shailshouryya/yt-videos-list/README.md

       - `ListCreator(driver='edge')`
   - running the program in headless mode if using the geckodriver (Firefox) or chromedriver
     - `ListCreator(headless=True)`
-  - checking to see if the user has the correct Selenium dependency installed, and installing and showing the user the commands they can run to install the correct dependency if the user has an incorrect dependency (or hasn't downloaded the dependency at all)
+  - checking to see if the user has the correct Selenium dependency installed
+    - installs and shows the user the commands they can run to install the correct dependency if the user has an incorrect dependency (or hasn't downloaded the dependency at all)
       - program checks the operating system of the user's machine and returns a `curl` command piped into a `tar` command to download the correct dependecy into a directory the program can access without having to add the executable to PATH manually
-    - user still needs to pick the correct command to run by following the directions
+      - user still needs to pick the correct command to run by following the directions (if autoamted download doesn't complete)
-  - checking to see if the result of the scraping returns results, and prompts the user to verify the `url` argument if no results are found
+  - checking to see if the result of the scraping returns anything, and prompts the user to verify the `url` argument if nothing is found

 ### Overview of package structure
 #### `__init__.py`